 The Weather Prediction Center (WPC) is outlooking a Marginal Risk (level 1 of 4) for Flash Flooding across Central and South Florida Saturday.
-A Marginal to Slight Risk (level 1-2 of 4) for Flash Flooding is outlooked nearly statewide Sunday and across much of the state Monday.
+A Marginal to Slight Risk (level 1-2 of 4) for Flash Flooding is outlooked across much of the state Sunday and Monday.
 With computer forecast models over the past 24 hours hinting that the tropical system may be slow-moving to nearly stationary in nature over the eastern Gulf of Mexico, a significant multi-day rainfall totals will be possible into next week.
 Instances of flooding will be likely into next week, especially across urban and low-lying/poor drainage areas and over saturated grounds.
 Given the recent active summertime pattern, saturated grounds will allow for heavy rainfall to likely lead to a quicker onset to flooding for some locations.

-Understanding WPC Excessive Rainfall Risk Categories MARGINAL SLIGHT MODERATE HIGH No Area/Label (MRGL) (SLGT) (MDT) (HIGH) Flash floods are Scattered flash Isolated flash Numerous flash Widespread flash generally not floods possible floods possible floods likely floods expected expected.
-Localized and Mainly localized.
-Mos Numerous flash narily affecting vulnerable are urbar sh flooding, Area places that car areas, roads, smal experience rapic streams and washes possible, Many experience flash upoff with heav Isolated significant flooding, could.
-Lives wwpc pcep poaa gc rainfall flash floods possible and property in @NWSWPC areater danger (M, S, t)NO Flash Fl NORA WEATHER PREDICTION CENTER 30-Day Rainfall Departure from Normal From the National Water Prediction Service (NWPS)
+30-Day Rainfall Departure from Normal From the National Water Prediction Service (NWPS)